aquariumterm/aquarium/Phase3/Process.md

 Tell us about tools/techniques/conventions that didn't work well for your team.
 Explain why.
 -------------------------------
-Our group decided to switch between technologies, or add new technologies and this required a very steep leraning curve form the weaker programmers.
+Our group decided to switch between technologies, or add new technologies and this required a very steep learning curve form the weaker programmers.
+Because of the changes, there needed to be more time for everyone to learn how to use the new technologies.
+Althought sometimes changing technologies can possbily make work more difficult, in our case, it made it easier.

 If you had to continue working as a team, and design your process, what would your process look like?